 Shop Theft

-Shop theft, or retail theft, involves stealing goods from a retail establishment like department stores or shops.
+Shop theft, or retail theft, involves stealing goods from a retail establishment like a department store or shop.
 This type of theft is common and often involves taking items without payment.

 Shop theft cases in Singapore are prevalent and can range from petty theft to large-scale shoplifting operations.
 The Singapore Police Force actively monitors and addresses such cases to maintain order and safety in commercial areas.